Submissions

 • Proposals must include:

-• a strong story/feature pitch — with not only a compelling subject or topic, but an engaging angle or way of framing the story.
-This applies not just to writers and photographers, but to publicists making pitches for their clients to be featured in the magazine.
+• a strong story/feature pitch — with not only a compelling subject or topic, but an engaging angle or way of framing the story that takes the reader on a journey.
+This applies not just to writers and photographers proposing their own features, but to publicists and organisations requesting coverage in the magazine

-• writing samples similar to the style of the magazine, and a little about the writer/photographer/illustrator.
+• writing or image samples similar to the style of the magazine, and a little about the writer/photographer/illustrator.

 • Subjects recently covered: We generally do not consider proposals for subjects which we have covered in recent issues.